 Wire ferrules or bootlace terminals help manage the loose wire strands of stripped flex cable.
 They secure all the strands together to provide maximum electrical contact on screw terminals and breakers.
 This helps improve electrical safety when working with flex cables and reduces the risk of panel failure due to overheating and short circuit incidents from loose wire strands.

 Other advantages of terminating stranded wire with ferrule crimp connectors are that ferrules simplify electrical installation work and make the work look neat.

 Ferrules vs standard crimp connectors

-Wire ferrules and wire crimp connectors do more or less the same work of terminating electrical wire.
-They mainly on how the crimping takes place.
-For ferrules, you crimp the metal tubing itself whereas for the crimp connectors you crimp the part with insulation.
+Wire ferrules and wire crimp connectors do the same job of terminating electrical wire.
+Their difference is in how the crimping takes place.
+Ferrules are crimped over the bare wire strands while crimp connectors are crimped onto the insulation after the stripped end.

 How do you crimp ferrules?

 As I mentioned, the best way to crimp ferrule connectors is by using a ferrule crimping tool.
 This special crimping tool compresses the ferrule tube over the wire strands to keep them intact and eliminate any wiggle that may affect the integrity of the electrical connection.

 But when you do not have ferrule crimping pliers at hand, you can try to use regular wire crimpers or any pliers with a crimping feature.
 However, the results with these alternative tools are not the same as when you use a proper crimping tool for ferrules.

 Regular pliers and crimpers do not create a proper cold weld as does a ferrule crimper.
 But they are better than nothing.